 - Promised that God would give any of his soldiers killed in battle immediate entrance to paradise

-Furthermore, Armstrong’s claim that Muslims weren’t anti-Semitic before Christian missionaries brought anti-Semitism to them is really preposterous.
+Furthermore, Armstrong’s claim that Muslims weren’t antisemitic before Christian missionaries brought antisemitism to them is incomprehensible.

 Unfortunately, when Armstrong claims the Qur’an authorizes only self-defensive warfare, people assume she’s a trustworthy authority on Islam’s formative history.
 In fact, she’s simply determined to remake Muhammad* into a Christ-like advocate of nonviolence—let history be damned.
 She knows reformist Muslims have no hope have of ridding their faith of its violent legacy except in separating Muhammad* and his first followers from their historical context.
-If she’s convinced herself that what she says is actually true, then she’s self-deceived.
-I sincerely wish this were not so—that the Qur’an and early Muslim history aligned with my many warm, peace-loving Muslim friends.
+I sincerely wish that the Qur’an and early Muslim history fully aligned with my many warm, peace-loving Muslim friends.
 But we can’t simply wish the past away.

-I wish I had a different answer to the question of whether or not Islam is inherently violent—as this leaves me holding two things in tension.
+I wish I had a clear answer to the question of whether or not Islam is inherently violent—as this leaves me holding two things in tension.